Coverage-Based Debloating for Java Bytecode: Coverage-Based Debloating

-The core implementation of \jdbl consists in the orchestration of our novel techniques with mature code coverage tools, and bytecode transformation techniques.
-The trace-based debloat process is integrated into the different \mv building phases.
+The core implementation of \jdbl consists in the orchestration of mature code coverage tools and bytecode transformation techniques.
+The coverage-based debloating process is integrated into the different \mv building phases.
 We focus on \mv as it is one of the most widely adopted build automation tools for Java artifacts.
-It provides an open-source framework with the APIs required to resolve dependencies automatically and to orchestrate all the \jdbl debloat phases during the project build.
+It provides an open-source framework with the APIs required to resolve dependencies automatically and to orchestrate all the debloating phases during the project build.

-\jdbl gathers direct and transitive dependencies by using the \texttt{maven-dependency} plugin with the \texttt{copy-dependencies} goal.
-This allows us to manipulate the project's classpath in order to extend code coverage tools at the level of dependencies, as explained in \autoref{sec:extension}.
-The instrumentation of methods and probe insertion is performed by integrating JaCoCo, JCov, Yajta, and the JVM class loader, as described in \autoref{sec:consolidation}.
-For bytecode analysis, the collection of non-removable classes, and the whole \texttt{Remove} phase (\autoref{sec:remove}), we rely on ASM, a lightweight, and mature Java bytecode manipulation and analysis framework.
+\jdbl gathers direct and transitive dependencies by using the \texttt{maven-dependency}\footnote{\url{https://maven.apache.org/plugins/maven-dependency-plugin}} plugin with the \texttt{copy-dependencies} goal.
+This allows us to manipulate the project's \texttt{classpath} in order to extend code coverage tools at the level of dependencies, as explained in \autoref{sec:extension}.
+For bytecode analysis, the collection of non-removable classes, and the whole bytecode removal phase, we rely on ASM,\footnote{\url{https://asm.ow2.io}} a lightweight, and mature Java bytecode manipulation and analysis framework.
+The instrumentation of methods and the insertion of probes are performed by integrating JaCoCo, JCov, Yajta, and the JVM class loader within the \mv build pipeline, as described in \autoref{sec:aggr_exec_trac}.